McDjXdLol/Hero-of-Embers/README.md

 - **Dynamic Combat**: Engage in turn-based combat with a variety of enemies.
 The battle mechanics include HP, armor, and attack damage.

-- **Inventory System**: Collect items, potions, and weapons.
+- **Inventory System (WIP)**: Collect items, potions, and weapons.
 You can equip your character with different gear as you progress.

 - **Choices That Matter**: The game features branching story paths where your choices will directly affect the plot.